-The Municipal Public Accounts Committee (MPAC) of 10 members was established to play an overall oversight role.
+The Municipal Public Accounts Committee (MPAC) of 10 members was established to play an overall oversight role and as a newly established committee, it still needs to be capacitated for it to execute its work efficiently and effectively.
 It should also be mentioned that members of MPAC are not Mayoral Committee members.